Skip to main content

 • March 11, 2025

-2025.03.21_Reported - AP News: the White House hired Republican political firms to launch anti-migrant ad campaign
+2025.03.21 Reported: The White House hired Republican political firms to launch anti-migrant ad campaign - AP News

 DHS awarded two "Republican-linked firms" the first part of the $200 million ad campaign.
 After first telling news outlets that "a competitive procurement process" awarded the campaign bid, a document in a federal database now cites President Trump's declaration of a national emergency at the U.S.-Mexico border as sufficient reason for bypassing the competitive-bidding process because of the "unusual and compelling emergency."
 The two firms are People Who Think, LLC - owned by a Trump 2016 campaign consultant and long-term advisor to DHS Secretary Noem - and Safe America Media, LLC, which was incorporated in Delaware days before being tapped for the ad campaign and is listed with an address tied to Republican consultant Mike McElwain.